Angineer/maak-tir/_places/north-tomton.md

 ## Noodleball
 North Tomton has a thriving Noodleball obsession.
 There are multiple leagues throughout the city.
 The city is also bitter rivals with their neighbors South Tomton; most favor the North and see the South as an underdog.

+The big name Noodleball team in North Tomton is the Zitis.